 Chipping turbodiesel engines can increase economy by seven to 10 per cent, because it adds torque lower down the rev range.
 This means the engine doesn’t have to work as hard as before.

-Many companies offer plug-in kits that are pre-installed with the software upgrade.
-These allow owners to remap their engines themselves.
-It means you can restore the car’s factory settings should you wish, plus there’s no need to travel to the company’s premises.
+Many companies do still offer plug-in kits that are pre-installed with the software upgrade.
+Like laptop installations, these also allow owners to remap their engines themselves.
+Both approaches mean you can restore the car’s factory settings should you wish, plus there’s no need to travel to the company’s premises.